Aymeric154/holbertonschool-printf/README.md

     Use the Function Prototype: Declare the _printf prototype in your program.

-    Handle Variable Arguments: Use standard library functions to manage variable arguments, such as va_start, va_arg, and va_end.
+    Handle Variable Arguments: Use standard library functions to manage variable arguments, such as va_start, va_arg, an    d va_end.

     Parse Format Specifiers: Implement logic to identify and handle different format specifiers in the format string.